MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  This policy is a replacement for the ie-mode-test flag policy.
-It lets users open an IE mode tab from the UI menu option.
+  This policy allows users to test applications in Internet Explorer mode by opening an Internet Explorer mode tab in Microsoft Edge.

+Users can do so from within the "More tools" menu by selecting 'Open sites in Internet Explorer mode'.

+Additionally, users can test their applications in a modern browser without removing applications from the site list using the option 'Open sites in Edge mode'.

 This setting works in conjunction with:
 [InternetExplorerIntegrationLevel](#internetexplorerintegrationlevel) is set to 'IEMode' and [InternetExplorerIntegrationSiteList](#internetexplorerintegrationsitelist) policy where the list has at least one entry.

-If you enable this policy, users can open IE mode tab from the UI option and navigate current site to an IE mode site.
+If you enable this policy, the option to 'Open sites in Internet Explorer mode' will be visible under "More tools".
+Users can view their sites in Internet Explorer mode on this tab.
+Another option to 'Open sites in Edge mode' will also be visible under "More tools" to help testing sites in a modern browser without removing them from the site list.

-If you disable this policy, users can't see the UI option in the menu directly.
+If you disable or don't configure this policy, users can't see the options 'Open in Internet Explorer mode' and 'Open in Edge mode' under "More tools" menu.
+However, users can configure these options with the --ie-mode-test flag.

-If you don't configure this policy, you can set up the ie-mode-test flag manually.

   #### Supported features: